In the interest of keeping your job intact while impressing folks

 Anyone who’s worked in an office knows that inter-departmental cliques are inevitable, but social events are prime opportunities to get to know colleagues you don’t work with daily, or to introduce yourself to important people that aren’t in the office regularly—the CEO, key clients, folks from another city’s satellite office.
 A little friendliness goes a long way at work.

-That said, DO NOT openly flirt with a colleague or—yikes!—hook up with one openly.
-Making out at the bar with that cute guy from sales in front of your VP?
+with that cute guy from sales in front of your VP?
 Not cute.

 4. DON’T bring a guest if you were asked not to.